Daniel-Fauland/TrafficSignClassification/readme.md

 ## TrafficSignClassification (Björn Bulkens, Miriam Lorenz, Daniel Fauland)
+### Aim of the project
+The aim of the project is the implementation of a picture classification model for traffic signs.
+It's simultaneously necessary for the model to be accurate, fast and as light as possible since the Use Case requires the environment to work with a low level of computing power.

 ### Requirements
 - Necessary packages can be found in 'requirements.txt'
 - If you do not have a NVIDIA GPU install TF2 via this command: 'pip install tensorflow'